 Medicare Part C is the Medicare program more commonly known as Medicare Advantage providing Medicare coverage through private insurance plans.

-Medicare Advantage plans provide the same coverage as Medicare and also provide supplemental health insurance coverage.
+Medicare Advantage plans bundle all Medicare health benefits (with or without drug coverage) and may include extra services such as vision, hearing, dental, and more.
 You do not need to purchase a Medicare Supplement policy if you enroll in a Medicare Advantage plan.

-However, your Medicare Advantage plan may include deductibles and copayment and/or coinsurance amounts (out-of-pocket expenses) not applying to Wisconsin standardized Medicare Supplement policies.
-You may also have to see doctors belonging to the plan or go to certain hospitals to get services.
-Additional information is available in the OCI publication Medicare Advantage in Wisconsin.
+However, your Medicare Advantage plan may include deductibles and copayment and/or coinsurance amounts (out-of-pocket expenses) that don't apply to Wisconsin standardized Medicare Supplement policies.
+You may also have to see doctors in the plan's network or go to certain hospitals to get services.
+Additional information is available in the OCI publication Medicare Advantage in Wisconsin: oci.wi.gov/Pages/Consumers/PI-099.aspx.